 Automobiles: UCC financing statements related to cars, trucks and other automobiles are sometimes filed with the state's motor vehicle administration.

 Mortgages, Deeds of Trust, Mineral Rights, Timber and Fixtures: Financing statements relating to real property are filed with the county where the property is located.
 In these situations, you search the online land records, if available, or send someone to the individual county Register of Deeds or to get the UCC filings.
 See the "Land Records" section of the Real Estate for more about online land records.

 Official Comment: The Official Comment on the UCC is republished by section in Uniform Laws Annotated and

-Lawrence's Anderson on the Uniform Commercial Code (both published by West).
+Lawrence's Anderson on the Uniform Commercial Code (both published by West), as well as in the Uniform Commercial Code Reporting Services.
 You'll also get the Official Comment if you pull a UCC section from Lexis.

 Periodicals: Journals that cover UCC issues and new cases include: the UCC Bulletin (West), the Uniform Commercial Code Law Letter (West), and the Uniform Commercial Code Law Journal.
 The Law Letter has a regular feature called "On the Shelf" that lists significant articles from other publications.
 See also "Periodicals."